 - military service

 - list of survivors in the immediate family

 - time and place of the funeral services

-- select a charity
+- selecting a charity for memorial donations

 Other Things You May Need to Consider